tjdraper/tjdraper.com-v7/src/content/blog/2023/11/14/strangler-fig-mindset.md

 ## The Long Haul

 As we consider strangler fig, it's adaptations and permutations, I think we find that it's a mindset in which we create and re-create software for the long haul.
 Software is ever-evolving, ever-changing.
 We constantly find new and better ways to write software.
 Re-writing an application from scratch always has unforeseen consequences.
-In writing a new application alongside the old and strangling it out, we find a far easier route to stability and maintainabilty.
+In writing a new application alongside the old and strangling it out, we find a far easier route to stability and maintainability.

 [^1]: One of the ways to soften the blow of deciding on a different path for any particular part of the codebase, is to use the co-location method of organizing your code, and in that way, the updated conventions you may decide on for the things you're working on now, are contained to that place in the codebase.
 I hope to write on co-location soon.
 I've recently given a presentation that seemed very well received on the subject at Longhorn PHP and I also hope to post that presentation.
 [^2]: I suppose it may also need to be said that you should follow convention within your team and that you need to be moving as a team, getting buy-in on new ideas and concepts.
 Move forward carefully and deliberately, but move forward.